gregorym/bump/README.md

 ### `--tag`

-Will add a git tag with a tag prefix set defaulting to 'v' (if the current project is a git repository and `--no-commit` has not been given).
+Will add a git tag like `v1.2.3` (if the current project is a git repository and `--no-commit` has not been given).

     bump patch --tag

 You can change the tag prefix by passing `--tag-prefix` option followed by a string or `FALSE` if you want no prefix.

-    bump patch --tag --tag-prefix v-     # tag with a prefix 'v-' ex. the tag will look like v-0.0.1 bump patch --tag --tag-prefix FALSE  # tag without a prefix ex. the tag will look like 0.0.1
+    bump patch --tag --tag-prefix v-     # tag as v-1.2.3 bump patch --tag --tag-prefix FALSE  # tag as 1.2.3

 ### `--no-bundle`